The Creator Of Bentley’s Law: Cecilia Williams

 Bentley’s Law, officially known as Texas House Bill 393, is a significant piece of legislation in Texas that addresses the consequences faced by drunken drivers, especially when their actions result in the tragic loss of a child’s parent or guardian.
 The law mandates that these drivers are financially responsible for supporting the affected child or children.

 The tragic impetus behind Bentley’s Law is deeply personal.
-The legislation is named after Bentley, the grandson of Cecilia Williams.
-In a heart-wrenching incident on April 13, 2021, Cecilia’s son, Cordell Williams, his fiancée, Lacey Newton, and their 4-month-old son, Cordell II, were all tragically killed in a DUI-related accident.
-This devastating event spurred Cecilia Williams to advocate for a change in the law, ensuring that those responsible for such tragedies are held accountable in more ways than just criminal charges.
+The legislation is named after Bentley, Cecilia Williams’ grandson.
+In a heart-wrenching incident on April 13, 2021, a DUI-related accident tragically killed Cecilia’s son, Cordell Williams, his fiancée, Lacey Newton, and their 4-month-old son, Cordell II.
+This devastating event spurred Cecilia Williams to advocate for a change in the law, ensuring that the law holds those responsible for such tragedies accountable in more ways than just criminal charges.

 Liability for Child Support

-The primary provision of Bentley’s Law is that if a drunken driver causes an accident resulting in the death of a child’s parent or guardian, they are legally obligated to pay child support to the surviving child or children.
+The primary provision of Bentley’s Law states that if a drunken driver causes an accident resulting in the death of a child’s parent or guardian, they must legally pay child support to the surviving child or children.

 Duration of Support